natewagner10/Manatee-App-Testing/README.md

 ###   2.1 Assets folder

-&nbsp; The assets folder contains items needed to run the program.
-Specifically, it contains the blank-manatee-sketch, manatee-outline-removal-mask, tail-&nbsp;mutilation-model-weights and the CSV-file containing the tail mutilation information.  <br />
+The assets folder contains items needed to run the program.
+Specifically, it contains the blank-manatee-sketch, manatee-outline-removal-mask, tail-mutilation-model-weights and the CSV-file containing the tail mutilation information.  <br />
 <br />

 ###   2.2 First time launching application

-&nbsp;The first time running the application, the program takes all images in the dataset and runs them through a convolutional neural network classifier.
-The &nbsp;classifier inputs 196x196 cropped images of the tail and outputs a label indicating whether the manatee has a tail mutilation.
-Due to this process being &nbsp;time consuming, we only run the images through the classifier on the initial program launch, and we store the labels in *file tail_mute_info.csv* in the &nbsp;assets folder.
-The file contains two fields, *Sketch_ID* and *Has_Tail_Mute*, where *Sketch_ID* contains the name of the image and *Has_Tail_Mute* takes &nbsp;value 0 if a tail mute is present and 1 if not.
-Subsequent program launches, the application reads in the CSV file and cross references the data with the &nbsp;image database and checks if new images were added.
-If new images were added to the dataset, the program runs the new image through the classifier and &nbsp;stores the tail mutilation information in the CSV accordingly.
+The first time running the application, the program takes all images in the dataset and runs them through a convolutional neural network classifier.
+The classifier inputs 196x196 cropped images of the tail and outputs a label indicating whether the manatee has a tail mutilation.
+Due to this process being time consuming, we only run the images through the classifier on the initial program launch, and we store the labels in *file tail_mute_info.csv* in the assets folder.
+The file contains two fields, *Sketch_ID* and *Has_Tail_Mute*, where *Sketch_ID* contains the name of the image and *Has_Tail_Mute* takes value 0 if a tail mute is present and 1 if not.
+Subsequent program launches, the application reads in the CSV file and cross references the data with the image database and checks if new images were added.
+If new images were added to the dataset, the program runs the new image through the classifier and stores the tail mutilation information in the CSV accordingly.

-&nbsp;**Important:** The first time running the application it’s critical not to interrupt the process because the program is filling out all the tail mutilation &nbsp;information and problems can occur.  <br />
+**Important:** The first time running the application it’s critical not to interrupt the process because the program is filling out all the tail mutilation information and problems can occur.  <br />
 <br />

 ###   2.3	Sketching

-&nbsp;To start finding similar sketches, select the pen tool from the toolbox at the bottom of the Sketch box and draw the desired scar(s). <br />
+To start finding similar sketches, select the pen tool from the toolbox at the bottom of the Sketch box and draw the desired scar(s). <br />
 <br />

 <p align="center">
 <img src="https://github.com/natewagner10/Manatee-App-Testing/blob/main/assets/figure1.png" width="70%" height="70%">
 </p>

-&nbsp;Afterwards, select the bounding box tool and place a box around either both scars (**a.**) or each scar individually (**b.**). <br />
+Afterwards, select the bounding box tool and place a box around either both scars (**a.**) or each scar individually (**b.**). <br />
 <br />

 <p align="center">
 <img src="https://github.com/natewagner10/Manatee-App-Testing/blob/main/assets/figure2.png" width="70%" height="70%">
 </p>

-&nbsp;Given we want to find similar scars in similar locations, the bounding box takes care of scar location. <br />
+Given we want to find similar scars in similar locations, the bounding box takes care of scar location. <br />
 <br />

 **Tail Mutilations:**